BenLorantfy/nestjs-zod/README.md

     this.logger.error(`ZodSerializationException: ${zodError.message}`);
 }
 ```
-See the example app [here](/packages/example/src/http-exception.filter.ts) for more information.
+See the example app [here](/packages/example-star-wars/src/http-exception.filter.ts) for more information.

 ## Extended Zod

 > [!CAUTION]
-> `@nest-zod/z` is deprecated and will not be supported soon.
+> `@nest-zod/z` is no longer supported and has no impact on the OpenAPI generation.
 It is recommended to use `zod` directly.
 See [MIGRATION.md](./MIGRATION.md) for more information.

 `@nest-zod/z` provides a special version of Zod.
 It helps you to validate the user input more accurately by using our custom schemas and methods.

 ### ZodDateString

 > [!CAUTION]
-> `@nest-zod/z` is deprecated and will not be supported soon.
+> `@nest-zod/z` is no longer supported and has no impact on the OpenAPI generation.
 It is recommended to use `zod` directly.
 See [MIGRATION.md](./MIGRATION.md) for more information.

 In HTTP, we always accept Dates as strings.
 But default Zod only has validations for full date-time strings. `ZodDateString` was created to address this issue.